cp-algorithms/cp-algorithms/src/dynamic_programming/intro-to-dp.md

 # Introduction to Dynamic Programming

 The essence of dynamic programming is to avoid repeated calculation.
-Oftentimes, dynamic programming problems are naturally solvable by recursion.
+Often, dynamic programming problems are naturally solvable by recursion.
 In such cases, it's easiest to write the recursive solution, then save repeated states in a lookup table.
-This process is known as top down dynamic programming with memoization.
-That's read "memoization" (like we are writing in a memo pad) not memorization .
+This process is known as top-down dynamic programming with memoization.
+That's read "memoization" (like we are writing in a memo pad) not memorization.

 One of the most basic, classic examples of this process is the fibonacci sequence.
-It's recursive formulation is $f(n) = f(n-1) + f(n-2) where n>=2 and f(0)==0 and f(1)==1$.
-In C++ with would be expressed as:
+It's recursive formulation is $f(n) = f(n-1) + f(n-2)$ where $n \ge 2$ and $f(0)=0$ and $f(1)=1$.
+In C++, this would be expressed as:

 ```cpp
 int f(int n) {